 The first modern Olympic Games only featured 241 athletes from 14 countries.
 The 2008 Olympic Games in Beijing welcomed 10,942 athletes representing 204 national organizing committees.

 There were only 43 events contested in 1896.
 In Beijing, more than 300 events were held.

-The Winter Olympic Games were not held until 1924.
+The Olympic Winter Games were not held until 1924.
 Prior to that, figure skating and ice hockey were held as part of the Olympic Games that had been traditionally held in the summer.